 Find out where Trolltunga and all the other wonderful places are located in the map below.

 Take route 13 from Odda to Tyssedal, where you follow the signs to Skjeggedal.
-After seven kilometres in Skjeggedal there is a parking place with a parking fee of NOK 100 per day.
+After seven kilometres in Skjeggedal there is a parking place with a parking fee.

 Please note that the parking fills up early in the morning during high season – you may want to consider parking in Odda or Tyssedal instead.